Retiree health care costs continue to rise.

 When you retire matters

-As preretirees evaluate health insurance options for retirement, they may wish to consider, among other options, private Medicare Advantage programs available in their area.
+As preretirees evaluate health insurance options for retirement, they may wish to consider, among other options, Medicare Advantage programs available in their area.
 Under typical Medicare Advantage plans, people pay monthly premiums to a private insurer and in many cases have a higher percentage of claims and prescriptions covered versus traditional Medicare.
-Over an extended time period like a couple’s retirement, this option could reduce their overall costs.
+Over an extended time period like a couple's retirement, this option could reduce their overall costs.
 One warning: Certain plans come with a lot of restrictions that may constrain you to receiving service only in a specific geographic area, or from a limited network of health care providers.